kleberrangel/tigerlinux.github.io/recipes/openstack/openstack-mitaka-with-ceph-backend/RECIPE-LAB-Ceph-Rados-Mitaka-PART1.md

 NOTE: If you have multiple network interfaces, also add:

 ```
-public network = {ip-address}/{netmask}
+public network = {cidr}/{netmask}
+cluster network = {cidr}/{netmask}
 ```

 Example:

 ```
 public network = 172.16.11.0/24
+cluster network = 172.16.10.0/24
 ```

-**NOTE: In production conditions, you should have two networks: A public network for most client-server operations, and a storage network for inter-ceph-nodes operations.**
+**VERY IMPORTANT NOTE:** In production conditions, you should have two networks: A public network for most client-server operations, and a cluster network for inter-ceph-nodes operations.
+See [CEPH Network Documentation for more information about this topic.](http://docs.ceph.com/docs/jewel/rados/configuration/network-config-ref/)

 Now, we proceed to install the packages: